-- completion and how those strategies will be operationalized to achieve program goals, objectives, and outcomes. - Describe how the proposed project meets the requirements in the Scope of Service Section (please see Performance Requirements Section for more details).
+- Describe activities for each strategy, how they will be implemented, and how they will be operationalized to achieve program goals, objectives, and outcomes. - Describe how the proposed project meets the requirements in the Scope of Work section (please see Performance Requirements Section for more details).

-Indicate plans for sustainability of the initiative beyond the projected funding period.
+• Indicate plans for sustainability of the initiative beyond the projected funding period.